PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vnet/README.md

-## VNET module

-## Overview
-This module creates new environment (Resource Group, Virtual Network and Subnets) in Azure cloud for greenfield installation.
+## Palo Alto Networks VNet Module for Azure

+A terraform module for deploying a Virtual Network and its components required for the VM-Series firewalls in Azure.

 ## Usage

 ```hcl
 module "vnet" {
   source = "github.com/PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vnet"